Mahia shark warning issued after mass ‘whale’, dolphin stranding

 An adult female false killer whale and calf and an adult bottlenose dolphin were towed to a burial site by iwi representatives.
 The remaining animals have been left for nature to take its course as it is a remote location.

-DOC technical advisor marine Clinton Duffy said people should avoid swimming in the Taylors Bay and Mahia Beach area for now, as sharks may be attracted to the remains from the stranding.
+DoC technical adviser marine Clinton Duffy said people should avoid swimming in the Taylors Bay and Mahia Beach area for now, as sharks may be attracted to the remains from the stranding.

 “We want to alert the community that there is likely to be increased shark activity in the area, as they are attracted to feed on the remains,” he said.